With all the environmental issues and disruption that people are dealing with now, why focus on culture?

 - Begin work on a plan outlining steps to mobilize culture to mitigate disruption in their communities

-An earlier version of this section, with an emphasis on the arts, was recorded as The Role of the Arts in Climate Adaptation and Migration.
+An earlier version of this workshop, with an emphasis on the arts, was recorded as The Role of the Arts in Climate Adaptation and Migration.

 Maida Owens is a folklorist who directed the Louisiana Division of the Arts Folklife Program from 1988 to 2025.
 She is a co-founder of the Bayou Culture Collaborative, an initiative of the Louisiana Folklore Society.
 Her focus is on the impact of migration upon our cultures in the face of disruption.